 If you still have time, take a walk through the trendy Northern Quarter before enjoying dinner at one of the best restaurants in Manchester.
 On the weekends, make sure to try the traditional Sunday roast before you go!

-Ready to go?
-Use Skyscanner to find the cheapest flights to the UK and then explore accommodation like furnished apartments and unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the city.
+Use Skyscanner to find the cheapest flights to the UK and then explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the city.

-If you’re still not sure about your UK travel plans, read the England vs. Scotland country comparison to help you decide which one is right for you.
+If you’re still not sure about your UK travel plans, stick around to read the the England vs. Scotland country comparison to decide which one is right for you.
 Then, plan your trip with my tried and true packing list that fits in a carry on bag!